-What are the options available nowadays for closing a cut?
+What are the options available nowadays for closing a small cut?

 Steri-strips (or "butterfly" bandage closures) are narrow adhesive strips placed over a cut, with a bit of tension to keep it closed.
 They are used for small cuts that are not very deep or over a joint or areas of tension.
 If they stay in place for at least three days, the outcome can be just as good as stitches.
 However, they are not as strong as stitches and do not stay in place well.

 Stitches provide more strength and little to no risk of being pulled off too soon.
 However, they can be traumatic due to the time and pain involved in putting them in.
 Absorbable sutures are stitches that do NOT need to be removed.
 Non-absorbable sutures are stitches that need to be removed, usually 5-12 days later, depending on the location.

 Staples are most often used for cuts in the scalp (within the hair).
 They are very fast and close the cut almost as well as stitches.